LukaLambrecht/ML4DQMDC-PixelAE/docs/utils/hist_utils.md

 partition a set of histograms into equal parts and take the average histogram of each part
 input arguments:
 - hists: a numpy array of shape (nhistograms,nbins) for 1D or (nhistograms,nybins,nxbins) for 2D
-- nout: number of partitions / output histograms
+- nout: number of partitions, i.e. number of output histograms
   note: nout=1 corresponds to simply taking the average of all histograms in hists.
+  note: if nout is negative or if nout is larger than number of input histograms, the original set of histograms is returned.
 returns:
-- a numpy array of shape (nout,<input number of bins>)
+- a numpy array of shape (nout,nbins)
 ```